gtrainor/recipes-and-ratings-analysis1/README.md

 # Baseline Model

 For my baseline model, I developed a Random Forest Classifier to predict whether a recipe is healthy based on its attributes.
 I split the data into training and test and the model used the features tags and healthy.
 I manually looked through all the unique tags and then picked out the ones I thought correlate the most to what most perceive as "healthy".
-I created a temporary dataframe that had these specific tags, such as 'low-calorie', as columns and each row consisted of a True if the recipe contained that tag and a False if not.
+I created a temporary dataframe that had these specific tags, such as `low-calorie`, as columns and each row consisted of a True if the recipe contained that tag and a False if not.

 I one hot encoded the boolean values in these "healthy" tags and then trained my model.
 These features are all nominal.